Yankees vs. Orioles MLB Betting Odds, Trends & Prediction

 Yankees vs. Orioles MLB Betting Trends

+Yankees are 17-7 SU in their last 24 games played in May

-The total has gone UNDER in 4 of NY Yankees’ last 5 games against an opponent in the American League East Division
+Orioles are 15-6 SU in their last 21 games against an opponent in the American League

 Yankees vs. Orioles MLB BETTING PREDICTION